 Conservatories are the perfect way to bring the outdoors in throughout the year.
 This means that when choosing a new conservatory or a conservatory replacement for your home, it is important to consider the shape and style that is going to suit your needs and your property best.

 To make it as easy as possible, we offer a range of stunning conservatory styles across our three options so you can tailor your glazed extension to your home.
-Whether you are looking for a modern or more traditional appearance, all of our designs offer the same performance benefits with the aesthetics to suit your property.
+Whether you are looking for a modern conservatory or a more traditional appearance, all of our glazed extension designs offer the same performance benefits with the aesthetics to suit your property.

 One of the most popular styles is the lean to conservatory.
 This simple yet well loved design is characterised by its rectangular shape, which ‘leans to’ your UK property, usually with a slanted roof.
 It is incredibly flexible, and it is increasingly popular among traditional and modern homeowners alike.